 The key to the peppermint buttercream is to only use a TINY little drop of peppermint extract.
-Those extract flavors can be pretty powerful, and there's nothing worse than the overpowering mint flavor that taste like tooth paste (GROSS).
+Those extract flavors can be pretty powerful, and there's nothing worse than the overpowering mint flavor that tastes like tooth paste (GROSS).

 - Add your room temperature egg whites to a stand mixing bowl with the whisk attachment.
 Begin whipping on medium speed (3-4) for 1 minute until foamy.

 - When the whites are foamy, add the cream of tartar.

 4. After adding the cream of tartar, start sprinkling in the sugar.
 Do not add too much at once or it will deflate your egg whites!
 Once all of the sugar has been added, increase the speed to medium-high (5-6) for 6-7 minutes, or until the whites get glossy, shiny, and hold a stiff peak!
 The photo above is an example of medium peaks, which means we need to keep beating them!

 5. Using a rubber spatula, add the whites to a large bowl.
 Sprinkle in ⅓ of the dry ingredients and gently fold them into the whites.
 Try not to fold too aggressively, you want to preserve as much air as possible in this step.
 Continue adding the dries in thirds until all of it has been added.